 He says the transition to cloud was ‘reasonably easy’ and done in three stages.

 “We started back in 2000 with a managed security service and managed firewall service, with DellSonicWall,” he says.

 From there, the company grew its cloud capabilities.
-Hardware was initially hosted in the Auckland data centre.
-Today the company has a fully redundant, CNS owned hardware sitting in a Vocus data centre in Australia, along with the Auckland data centre.
+Hardware was initially hosted in the Auckland data center.
+Today the company has a fully redundant, CNS owned hardware sitting in a Vocus data center in Australia, along with the Auckland data center.

 “As soon as we got new customers on board we expanded our cloud platform.